Frederick Goff - Instramental in Bratenahl's Founding

-Frederick Goff was brought into the bright glare of publicity during his period as major of Glenville.
+Frederick Goff emerged into the bright glare of publicity during his period as the major of Glenville, Ohio.
 He was awakened one night at 11:00 by a crowd of earnest citizens who demanded that he consent to run for mayor on a platform of suppressing gambling at the Glenville Race Track.
-After first refusing, he consented just in time to get his name on the ballot.
+After first refusing, he agreed just in time to get his name on the ballot.

-As a candidate, Goff announced that all forms of gambling would be stopped if he were to be elected.
+As a candidate, Goff announced that he would stop all gambling if he were to be elected.
 He was elected and carried out his platform to the letter.
 The race track closed and moved to Warrensville Center Road.

-A second appeal to his spirit and courage was made when he was induced to act as a mediator in the conflict between two sections of Glenville regarding the annexation of Glenville to Cleveland.
+A second appeal to his spirit and courage was made when induced to act as a mediator in the conflict between two sections of Glenville regarding Glenville’s annexation to Cleveland.
 Goff had forged a relationship with Liberty Holden and asked him to lead a drive to have Glenville on the Lake become a separate municipality.

-Agreements were finally reached and Goff resigned a mayor of Glenville on October 31, 1904, when Bratenahl became independent.
+Agreements were finally reached, and Goff resigned as Glenville’s mayor on October 31, 1904, when Bratenahl became independent.

-Frederick Harris Goff was born on December 15, 1858, in Blackberry, Illinois, to Frederick C. and Catherine Brown Goff.
+Frederick Harris Goff was born in Blackberry, Illinois, on December 15, 1858, the son of Frederick C. and Catherine Brown Goff.
 At age five, he came to Cleveland with his older brother in a boxcar they shared with a horse, a prized family possession his parents asked them to guard on the journey.

-He resigned from Kline, Carr, Tolles & Goff, the predecessor of Jones Day, to accept appointment as president of the Cleveland Trust Company on June 8, 1908.
-He established new rules of operation that improved the bank’s image and its financial position; these rules included no loans to directors, a continuous daily audit, and new safeguards for assets.
+New operation rules were established that improved the bank’s image and its financial position; these rules included no loans to directors, a continuous daily audit, and new safeguards for assets.

 As a lawyer and banker helping Clevelanders plan their estates, he worried that many clients were leaving money to causes that would scarcely outlive them, such as the fight against yellow fever.
 He admired client John D. Rockefeller whose business and foundations pioneered research.

-Goff hatched the idea of a “community trust” to give clients some use and control of their gifts during their lifetimes.
-His vision was to pool the charitable resources of Cleveland’s philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the City.
+Their vision was to pool Cleveland’s philanthropists’ charitable resources, living and dead, into a single, significant, and permanent endowment for the City’s betterment.
 Community leaders would then forever distribute the interest that the trust’s resources would accrue to fund “such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland.”

-From that revolutionary idea, he convinced the Cleveland Trust board to adopt a resolution and Declaration of Trust creating the Cleveland Foundation on January 2, 1914, to divvy up gifts according to the continual study of the changing needs of the city and area.
-Within weeks, the foundation began reshaping the way community members care for one another not just in greater Cleveland, but around the nation and the world.
+From that revolutionary idea, he convinced the Cleveland Trust board to adopt a resolution and Declaration of Trust creating the Cleveland Foundation on January 2, 1914, to divvy up gifts according to the continual study of the city’s changing needs and area.
+Within weeks, the foundation began reshaping the way community members care for one another, not just in greater Cleveland but around the nation and the world.

-Goff was a director of the Plain Dealer Publishing Company and the trustee of the Holden estate.
-Holden, in turn, made one of the first bequests to Goff’s new Cleveland Foundation.
-In addition, Goff was a director of White Sewing Machine, Sherwin-Williams, National Acme, Equitable Life Assurance Society, Island Creek Coal Company, American Zinc, Lead & Smelting, Baltimore & Ohio Railway, International Acceptance Bank, and the Cleveland, Painesville & Eastern Railway
+Fred Goff was a director of the Plain Dealer Publishing Company and the trustee of the Holden estate.
+Holden, in turn, made one of the first gifts to Goff’s new Cleveland Foundation.
+Also, Goff was a director of White Sewing Machine, Sherwin-Williams, National Acme, Equitable Life Assurance Society, Island Creek Coal Company, American Zinc, Lead & Smelting, Baltimore & Ohio Railway, International Acceptance Bank, and the Cleveland, Painesville & Eastern Railway.

 Goff was a Republican and a member of the Unitarian Church.
 He was a charter member of The Country Club and held memberships in the Rowfant and Union clubs.